Feb 20, 2020

 Understand the business activities and processes covered by the law and pay attention to the requirements involving minors.

 Have a transparent, clear view of the data usage within your organization.
-If necessary, develop in-scope data flow map detailing how you sell, collect and disclose personal details.
-If you already have a map in place, update them with new steps necessary under CCPA.
+If necessary, develop an in-scope data flow map detailing how you sell, collect, and disclose personal details.
+If you already have a map in place, update them with the new steps necessary under CCPA.

 CCPA individual rights may apply to different activities or processes within your organization, including: